ellygb/journey-log/README.md

 			<td>______</td>
 		</tr>
 		<tr>
-			<td colspan="4">Think I've got my head around how to do the environment variables that now it works on both dev and prod database without hardcosing the urls</td>
+			<td colspan="4">Think I've got my head around how to do the environment variables that now it works on both dev and prod database without hardcoding the urls.
+Also set up cloudflare to allow me to add a CNAME record so the root domain can be used with heroku insteal of a subdomain</td>
 		</tr>
 		<tr>
 			<td>2022-08-30</td>